All Episodes

 Obama had promised him he would do it.

-He uh went back on his promise, and as far as I'm concerned, let's get back to the thrust of my comment.
+And as far as I'm concerned, let's get back to the thrust of my comment.

-What this shows us is how Democrats treat African Americans who happen to be uh officeholders in their party, they tow the party line, they get yanked back into line, they get uh, you know, they get put back on the plantation, Jason.
+What this shows us is how Democrats treat African Americans who happen to be office holders in their party.

-Um I'd have to object to that, quite honestly.
+I'd have to object to that, quite honestly.

-I mean, granted, Obama's a Democrat and he's going to side more with the Democrat Party line than the Republican line, but uh if you look at his documents, no, and that's not what happened.
+I mean, granted, Obama's a Democrat, and he's going to side more with the Democrat party line than the Republican line.

-What happened was after promising to do a bipartisan effort on ethics, he was yanked back by Harry Reed to the purely partisan position, Democrats only, we're gonna define ethics, we're gonna make it a campaign issue.
+What happened was, after promising to do a bipartisan effort on ethics, he was yanked back by Harry Reid to the purely partisan position, Democrats only, we're going to define ethics.

-And he yanked and he yanked himself back to that partisan position after promising a bipartisan approach with McCain.
+And he yanked, and he yanked himself back to that partisan position after promising a bipartisan approach with McCain.

 McCain called him on it, and that's the fact.

-And the fact is that the reason why Obama parted from uh McCain's plan is because Obama wants to have an ethics court in addition to the ethics committee to single out individual members, whereas McCain's just talking about earmarking.
+And the fact is that the reason why Obama parted from McCain's plan is because Obama wants to have an ethics court in addition to the ethics committee to single out individual members, whereas McCain's just talking about earmarking.

 So you can't really characterize this difference.